SharonLutz/SharonLutz.github.io/software.md

  and implements the method from the following paper: <br>
 - **Lutz SM**, Thwing A, Schmiege S, Kroehl M, Baker C, Starling A, Hokanon JE, Ghosh D. (2017) Examining the Role of Unmeasured Confounding in Mediation Analysis with Genetic and Genomic Applications. *BMC Bioinformatics.* (In Press)

-### powerASEeQTL
-An R package that runs power calculations for joint allele specific expression (ASE) and eQTL analyses of RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/powerASEeQTL) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Fingerlin TE.
-(2017) Power Calculations for eQTL Mapping and Allele Specific Expression with RNA-seq Data.
-(Submitted)

-### RNAseqRare
-An R package that performs expression quantitative trait loci (eQTL) analyses of rare variants for RNA-seq data.
-On [GitHub](https://github.com/SharonLutz/software/tree/master/RNAseqRare) and implements the method from the following paper: <br>
-- **Lutz SM**, Thwing A, Fingerlin TE.
-(2017) A Statistical Framework for Rare Variant Associations with RNA-seq Data.
-(Submitted)

 ### pleiotropy
 An R package that tests for common and rare variant associations with multiple phenotypes using the Hausdorff metric in a permutation based framework.
 On [GitHub](https://github.com/SharonLutz/software/tree/master/pleiotropy) and implements the method from the following paper:<br>